-HOK Names Mara Baum and James Stawniczy to Lead Health and Wellness Initiative
+HOK Names Mara Baum to Lead Health and Wellness Initiative

-The appointments support the firm’s new partnership with Delos and the International Well Building Institute.
+The appointment supports the firm’s new partnership with Delos and the International Well Building Institute.

-HOK has named two leaders to guide its global efforts to incorporate health and well-being performance and design standards, including the WELL Building Standard (WELL), into its projects.
+HOK has named a leader to guide its global efforts to incorporate health and well-being performance and design standards, including the WELL Building Standard (WELL), into projects.

 Mara Baum, AIA, EDAC, WELL, LEED Fellow, is HOK’s new sustainable design leader, health + wellness.
 As a WELL Accredited Professional and WELL Faculty member, Baum previously was sustainable design leader for HOK’s Healthcare practice.
 Based San Francisco, she has 18 years of sustainability experience in architecture, urban planning, research, teaching and green building certification.
 Baum is an expert on the intersection of ecological considerations and the creation of healthy, healing environments.
 She continues to provide leadership for the sustainability efforts of HOK’s Healthcare group.